 Waterfront Park runs along the Cooper River and is filled with beautiful gardens, stunning scenery and lovely fountains.

 The city’s architecture dates back to the early 1800s, pre Civil War.
-Mansions in the Battery are historic and beautiful buildings are scattered through the scenic downtown area.
+Mansions in the Battery are historic and beautiful buildings are scattered throughout the scenic downtown area.

 But Charleston isn’t just about its good looks.
 It has an outstanding restaurant scene and is famed for its seafood.
 Plus there are some fantastic outdoor bars for pre and post dinner drinks.